Xavius1/subito-connector-mongodb/etc/subito-connector-mongodb.api.md

     protected limit: number;
     // @internal
     protected makeMatcher(reverse: boolean): any;
-    // Warning: (ae-forgotten-export) The symbol "PaginatorOrder" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     protected order: PaginatorOrder;
-    // Warning: (ae-forgotten-export) The symbol "Pipeline" needs to be exported by the entry point index.d.ts
-    //
     // @internal
     static pipelineCleaner(pipeline: Pipeline): {
         [key: string]: any;
     }[];
-    // Warning: (ae-forgotten-export) The symbol "ICursor" needs to be exported by the entry point index.d.ts setCursor({ field, type }: ICursor): this;
+    setCursor({ field, type }: ICursor): this;
-    // Warning: (ae-forgotten-export) The symbol "IPageInfoInput" needs to be exported by the entry point index.d.ts setPageInfo({ total, cursored }: IPageInfoInput): this;
+    setPageInfo({ total, cursored }: IPageInfoInput): this;
     // (undocumented)
     protected totalPage: number;